AnttiHaerkoenen/luennot/maantieteen-paivat-2023/variola.md

 - Finland was divided into 53 medical districts *piirilääkäripiiri*
 - The area of districts evolved over time
 - Each had a district medical officer (*piirilääkäri*) charged with reporting on local conditions
-  * medical statistics do not correspond to other statistical units
+  * Medical statistics do not correspond to other statistical units
 - Cities had their own medical boards

 ## Medical data

 - Annual reports of the Central Medical Board (*Lääkintöhallitus*) report diseases by medical districts and cities
 - These do not include the many cases in garrisons and prison camps
+- No good data on vaccine coverage

 ## Spatial data